CliffLolo/de-spark-project/README.md

 tar xvf zeppelin-0.10.1-bin-all.tgz
 ```

-7. Set the ZEPPELIN_HOME environment variable to the extracted Zeppelin directory by adding the following line to your .bashrc or .bash_profile file:
+7. Set the ZEPPELIN_HOME environment variable to the extracted Zeppelin directory by adding the following line to your .bash_profile file:
 ```bash
 export ZEPPELIN_HOME=/path/to/zeppelin-0.10.1-bin-all
 ```

-8. Add the Zeppelin bin directory to your PATH by adding the following line to your .bashrc or .bash_profile file:
+8. Add the Zeppelin bin directory to your PATH by adding the following line to your .bash_profile file:
 ```bash
 export PATH=$ZEPPELIN_HOME/bin:$PATH
 ```